 Once the second-stage malware is executed, an attacker or the CIA can easily co-ordinate the infections through the Shadow tool.
 The tool can be used to execute multiple commands once initial data has been extracted using Broken Promise.

-This implies that newer versions of Shadow can be generated that have different instructions of infecting a system.
+This implies that newer versions of Shadow can be generated that have different instructions for infecting a system.
 However, the user needs to insert the USB in the primary host so that the new malware can be loaded onto it.

 Antivirus software that can detect Brutal Kangaroo